robert-moore/robmoore.tech/content/post/origin-story.md

 **Before Newton “discovered” gravity, Kepler created his three laws of planetary motion.
 Without knowing the why, he was able to predict the future through observation alone.
 Similarly, by introspecting our own thoughts and behavior, we can chart out general patterns and start to understand how we think more clearly - all before science uncovers the precise mechanisms of our brains.**

 Our biases, our misspellings, our miscalculations - they all provide valuable data points into our how our brains work.
 Organized scientific research on this topic, often dubbed “behavioral economics”, gives us new data sets to work with.
 Combined with the latest neuroscience research, we’re in a better position than ever to try to uncover, or at least theorize on, the “secret springs” of our minds.

-## Thank you.

-Thank you for reading.
-Please consider subscribing if you’d like to receive weekly issues directly to your inbox.

-Thanks for reading A Practical Philosophy!
-Subscribe for free to receive new posts and support my work.